Logging & Sawmilling

 Gene Wengert (for Wood-Mizer).
 Provides basic, practical information on how to saw and dry lumber efficiently with minimal loss and downfall.
 Presents practical, efficient sawmilling procedures, suggested drying procedures, and lists sources for added information.
 8-1/2 x 11, 19p, line illustrations, charts, tables, 2000.

-HENRY DISSTON & SONS HANDBOOK FOR LUMBERMEN (2nd ed.)
+HENRY DISSTON & SONS HANDBOOK FOR LUMBERMEN (2/e)

 A reprint of this “bible” of the lumber industry.
 Provides detailed descriptions of the band, circular and crosscut saws used throughout the industry and, most importantly, explains how they were used, maintained, and installed.
 Sections on filing and setting teeth, tensioning, fitting, and aligning, supplemented with illustrations and charts that provide complete coverage.
 6 x 9, 168p, b&w illustrations, ink drawings, 1902, reprint 1994.